muratk5n/thirdwave/en/README.md

 ---

 Cargo delivery system shows, live, the number of stops left until the delivery person reaches the door.
-It's pretty cool.
+I dig it.

 ---